Automattic/host-partner-documentation/README.md

 In this directory, you'll find information on provisioning and managing plans for Automattic products as well as information on managing the products themselves.

-If you have any technical questions or concerns, don’t hesitate to get in touch with our team via Slack or by emailing us at one of the addresses below:
+If you have any technical questions or concerns, don’t hesitate to get in touch with our team via Slack or by emailing us at `partners@jetpack.com`.

-- Eric Binnion – eric.binnion@automattic.com
-- Oli Ikeme – oli.ikeme@automattic.com
-- George Stephanis – georgestephanis@automattic.com
-- Alex Mills – alexm@automattic.com

 ## Documentation links